DIVING & SNORKELLING

 What to Bring

-Most cruise boats can provide mask, snorkel and fins for a small rental fee that usually covers the whole trip, but if you plan to spend a lot of your holiday underwater then consider taking your own gear.
+Most of the cruise ships can provide mask, snorkel and fins for a small rental fee that usually covers the entire cruise, but if you plan to spend a lot of your holiday underwater then consider taking your own gear.
 This is especially true if you have a good fitting mask at home.
 If you wear prescription glasses it may be a good idea to get a mask with glass made up to your prescription or wear contact lenses.

-Do you have experience with diving in cold water and with 6mm wet suit?
+• Do you have experience with diving in cold water and wearing 6mm wetsuits?